-Travelers to the Florida Keys have a fantastic experience waiting for them.
+Travelers to Key West have a fantastic experience waiting for them.
 Secret beaches, tucked into the crystal clear water.
 Shallow water islands waiting to welcome you for sun, sand, and relaxation.
 In some cases, these hidden gems are a beach party waiting to happen!

-Some sandbars are close enough to shore that you can reach them by kayak or stand-up paddleboard.
-But most are only accessible by boat.
-It is possible to find the sandbars with a Key West sandbar map and excellent navigation skills.
-But it’s far better to hop on board a scheduled charter or private tour and leave the navigating to your Capitan.
+Some sandbars are close enough to shore that you can reach them by kayak or stand-up paddleboard, but most are only accessible by boat.
+It is possible to find these sandbars with excellent navigation skills, but it’s far better to hop on board a scheduled charter or private tour and leave the navigating to your Capitan.

 Woman Key, like Boca Grande, is protected by the Key West National Wildlife Refuge.
 Half of the beach here is closed to protect the wildlife.
 Loggerhead turtles like to nest here, on the beach and the dunes.
 Woman Key is just 13 miles west of Key West, making it a quick trip to get here.

 Mud Keys, like Snipe, is a Florida Keys National Marine Sanctuary member and is protected by a no-wake zone.
 In addition, two creeks on the west side are closed to provide a protected bird sanctuary.

 The islands are approximately 15 miles northeast of Key West.
 The Mud Keys are mangrove islands.
 The red mangroves attract various birds like frigates, ospreys, and great white herons.

 Marvin Key is located just past Snipe Key and northeast of Key West.
 It’s in a quieter area than the more popular sandbars, like Islamorada.
 Due to the shallow water with a rocky bottom, this sandbar is one of the hardest to get to.
 It’s best navigated by an experienced captain who has made that passage before.

 6) Islamorada Sandbar – Also Known As Whale Harbor Channel Sandbar